chriskverne/Course-Job-Fit/README.md

 # course-job-fit

-To Access Complete List of Cours syllabi, please visit https://www4.cis.fiu.edu/courses/Syllabi/ Data set of Jobs can be found at kaggle.com/xxxxx
+To Access Complete List of Cours syllabi, please visit https://www4.cis.fiu.edu/courses/Syllabi/ Data set of Jobs can be found at kaggle.com/100K+ American Tech Job Postings (2024 Oct-Dec)

 This code includes the xxx things